 Learn about Everett's water system

-The City of Everett has a Discounted Rates Program for senior citizens, disabled people living on limited incomes and a low-income assistance program available to qualifying customers.
+The City of Everett has a discounted rates program for senior citizens and people with disabilities living on limited incomes, and a low-income assistance program available to qualifying customers.

 Contact Utility Services email or 425-257-8999 for more information.